GianAlingog/learn-dp/unit4/unit4.md

 - `p` is the parent of the current vertex

 #### Transition Logic
 In the case of our problem, because we only care about the sum of depths, its possible to rederive the solution for a given root, given the solution for its parent.
-Envision how the sum of depths change as we shift the root from U to V. The sum increases by the subtree size of V, not including the subtree size of U; and it will decrease by the sutreee size of V.
+Envision how the sum of depths change as we shift the root from U to V. The sum increases by the subtree size of U, not including the subtree size of V; and it will decrease by the subtree size of V.

 ### Solution Code
 ```c++